Today’s money hack is related to saving money.

 1. Ask payroll to setup a direct deposit scheme for a savings account

 Ask the payroll staff at your company to setup a direct deposit scheme for a savings account.
-So instead of the entire monthly salary being transferred into your current or checking account, a small portion of it is directly deposited into your savings account, saving you the hassle.
+Instead of the entire monthly salary being transferred into your current or checking account, a small portion of it is directly deposited into your savings account, or an investment account that you previously opened.

 2. Setup an automatic money transfer scheme with your bank to deposit money from your current account into a savings account